• Home

 Vaccine development, Immunopathology

-Laura K. Bryan, DVM, PhD, DACVP
+Laura Bryan, DVM, PhD, DACVP

 Bacterial pathogenesis, Endocrine pathology

-João P. Cavasin, DVM, DACVP
+João Cavasin, DVM, DACVP

 Clinical Assistant Professor, Joint Appointment, Small Animal Clinical Sciences